 Glaucoma, if left untreated, can lead to permanent loss of vision.
-Luckily, Dr. Vicki Lin at iSight Vision Care in Fountain Valley, California, offers different approaches to treat this disease, such as in-office laser procedures, Ex-Press shunt, trabeculoplasty, and trabectome.
+Luckily, Dr. Vicki Lin at iSight Vision Care in Fountain Valley & Huntington Beach, California, offers different approaches to treat this disease, such as in-office laser procedures, Ex-Press shunt, trabeculoplasty, and trabectome.

 Glaucoma is a serious eye disease where fluid builds up inside your eye, increasing pressure in the eye and on the optic nerve.
 It progressively worsens over time, damaging the optic nerve and leading to irreversible vision loss.
 Glaucoma is the leading cause of blindness in people over 60 years of age.
 While there are no apparent symptoms in its early stages, many will notice blind spots in their normal field of vision.
 It's important for patients to have an annual eye exam to test for glaucoma as this condition can be treated readily if diagnosed in its early stages.

 Selective Laser Trabeculoplasty (SLT) is a procedure commonly recommended to patients who have high intraocular pressure due to glaucoma.
 The procedure works by applying a laser beam to the tissue in your eye, which will stimulate the body’s natural immune response and allows the eye to drain fluid better, lowering your intraocular pressure naturally.
 Results of lowering eye pressure can be expected in one to three months and typically last from one to five years after surgery.

 Laser peripheral iridotomy (LPI) is a procedure performed to treat and prevent acute angle-closure glaucoma, a condition that obstructs normal circulation of fluid within the eye and increases intraocular pressure.
 This procedure uses a laser to make a small hole on the outer edge of the iris, allowing the drainage of fluid and thus lowering one’s eye pressure.